mrzv/saturn/README.md

   * `-n, --dry-run`: don't save the result.
   * `--only-root-output`: under MPI, suppress output from all ranks other than 0.

+  Any arguments passed after `--` will be passed as `sys.argv` to the notebook.

+  `saturn run notebook.py -- arguments --to notebook`

 * `saturn clean notebook.py [output.py]`

   Remove all binary data from the notebook.
 Useful for getting rid of large